-In a DDP shipping agreement, the seller’s responsibilities that guarantee a successful delivery are to:
+In a DDP shipping agreement, the seller has several responsibilities to guarantee a successful delivery.
+These include things like:

-- Handle export processes at the shipment location with all required protocol respected, such as providing permits and documentation as needed for specific cargo items.
+- Handle export processes at the shipment location with all required protocols respected, like providing permits and documentation as needed for specific cargo items.

-- Assume any costs for customs clearance procedures at the delivery location.
-In the case of products being taxed due to a fluctuation in value (VAT), the seller will pay for any additional taxes as well.
+- Assume any costs for Customs clearance procedures at the delivery location.
+If products are taxed due to a fluctuation in value (VAT), the seller also pays for this additional cost.

-- Check that products and goods arrive at the international location to properly cease liability.
+- Ensure that products and goods arrive at the international location to properly cease liability.

-- Assume financial liability for cost of transport from packing areas to delivery locations.
+- Assume financial liability for the cost of transport from packing areas to delivery locations.